-- The Housing Services Section has undergone a time lean process in order to improve delivery of our disabled facility service. - Through this and several other processes the Council has reduced its holding list for adaptations from 80 in 2015 to 0 in 2017. - Fylde Council now benchmarks the service with several other local authorities to ensure value for money and an efficient service.
+- The Housing Services Section has undergone a time lean process in order to improve delivery of our disabled facility service. - Through this and several other processes the Council has reduced its holding list for adaptations from 80 in 2015 to 0 in 2018. - Fylde Council now benchmarks the service with several other local authorities to ensure value for money and an efficient service. - In 2017/18 the Council were able to process 37% more adaptations than in the previous year.